zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is August 25, 2024, let's keep going!
+Today is August 26, 2024, let's keep going!
 As the saying goes.
-I want to believe in something greater than myself.— The X-Files
+This is the way we must follow, no turning back. — The Mandalorian